Knowing what to claim as taxable and nontaxable income can reduce your tax liability. Here's what you should know.

 - Money from a qualified scholarship is not taxable.
 However, if you use the money for room and board, or use it to pay other personal expenses, that portion is normally taxable.

 Generally, income can be received in three ways: money, services and property.
-But, you can also pay tax on income not yet in your possession.
+But, you can also pay tax on income not yet in your bank account.
 For example, if you receive a check but don’t cash it by the end of the tax year, it is still considered income for the year you received the check.

 The IRS requires that you declare all income on your return.
 This can include: